asaiyu/AMD_GPU_Learning_Kit/IntroToRocm/Practice/Questions.md

 <summary>What command can you use to check which version of ROCm you are
 using?</summary>
 <br>
-Running `/opt/rocm/bin/hipconfig --full` will show you which version you are currently running on your machine.
+Running <pre>/opt/rocm/bin/hipconfig --full</pre>will show you which version you are currently running on your machine.
 </details>